 Depending on the route configuration the options are either to backtrack through Stevens Canyon as a descent or to continue down Paradise Road East toward Narada Falls, Longmire and the Nisqually gate on the park's west side.
 In standard Cascadian form, the west-facing slopes tend to be much wetter, mossier, greener and more densely forested.
 Narada Falls was named by Frederick Gordon Plummer in 1893 after Narada, a Hindi word meaning "pure".
 There is widespread belief among the Hindu community that Narada Falls shares its name with Narada Muni, a Vedic sage who plays a prominent role in a number of Hinduism's earliest texts.

-One thing to be aware of is that Paradise Road East is in the midst of longform multi-year road construction and while active only on weekdays has left the road surface intermittently patchy w/ potential for steel plates and unexpected stretches of gravel, so keep this in mind if you plan on descending to the Nisqually gate.
+Paradise Road East is a descent of dreams.
+Sweeping S-curves, tight cornering, pristine asphalt, it's all here.
 At mile 38.8 in the loop version of the route there will be a small optional loop to Ricksecker Point with mindblowing views of the Nisqually River Valley, Wilson and Nisqually Glaciers and a full-frontal of Rainier in all of it glory.